 An important point to make is this: There are certain types of diversity that have become socially acceptable.
 Many people that strive to be diverse will become diverse along accepted lines.
 I suggest that instead we become “Meta Diversive.”
 That is, we should try to find new types of diversity that are not normally accepted as being considered “diverse.”
 Admittedly, this is hard.
 It is much easier to be diverse along ethnic or gender lines as these are easily recognized, but these new types of diversity might be more rewarding.

 Age.
 People of different ages often have widely varying world views.
-Have some young (and immature) and some old and seasoned people on your team.
+Have some young (possibly immature) and some old and seasoned people on your team.
 Respect youth and respect tenure.
 You will be amazed at how differently these people think about things.

 Gender issues.
 Having a diverse team with different opinions on gender roles, the role of marriage, and the role of family can really provoke interesting and constructive discussion.
-Remember, not everyone has to be open-minded the way you are.
+Remember, not everyone has to be open-minded the same way you are.

 People that like writing vs. people that like talking.
 “Teachers” vs. “Authors”.
 A big part of what we do as software professionals is communicate.
 Having a group of people that are able to express themselves in different ways is extremely valuable.
 “Teachers” are great at assessing the audience and communicating complex ideas verbally.
-They know how to look at someone and know they understand what they are being told or not.
+They know how to look at someone and know whether they understand what they are being told or not.
 They know how to solicit questions and to answer them.
 “Authors” on the other hand, are masters of written language and of “one way” communication.
 They know how to imagine an audience that is not here, and communicate in a way that is clear.
-Just as important, teachers and authors have very different ideas on what knowledge is, what is the difference between “knowledge” and “information” and how the two are created and shared.
+Just as important, teachers and authors have very different ideas on what knowledge is, on the difference between “knowledge” and “information”, and how the two are created and shared.
 Having these different skills and outlooks in your team makes for a group that is able to effectively communicate.

 3.10 Can we be too diverse?

 Of course!
 We need to have a common culture that acts as a glue, and holds us together.
 Once that is lost, we lose our team identity and find it hard to function.
 It is the responsibility of management to always recognize the group’s capacity for new thinking and slowly introduce new people and new types of people.
-If we find that the group is too diverse, give the group some time to refind its group identity (this might not happen on its own. this might need some facilitation.)
+If we find that the group is too diverse, give the group some time to refind its group identity (this might not happen on its own.
+This might need some facilitation.)
 Once the culture stabilizes, we are ready for more diversity.

 3.11 Diversity does not mean that everyone gets an equal vote